-The story is narrated in first person and from three different POVs.
+The story is narrated in the first person and from three different POVs.
 In my opinion, Anna’s POV was unnecessary.
-The less POVs, the higher the suspense.
+The fewer POVs, the higher the suspense.
 The author’s writing style is strong, short and sweet, straight to the point.
-Hawkins’ foreshadowing techniques were implemented at all the right points, and made you wonder (aka turn the page).
+Hawkins’ foreshadowing techniques were implemented at all the right points and made you wonder (aka turn the page).

-From the point of view of someone who has read the book, it’s always interesting and curious to see those characters you have imagined in your head coming to life in the screen.
+From the point of view of someone who has read the book, it’s always interesting and curious to see those characters you have imagined in your head coming to life on the screen.